 However, considering these various checks a method of evaluation is probably overstated.
 The PMO mainly coordinates and arbitrates between ministries, takes into consideration opinions and criticisms from involved interests and from the majority coalition, and balances political benefits and risks.
 The President's Office does more or less the same in coordination with the PMO.
 More than offering a thorough policy evaluation, these two institutions serve as a place where the ultimate arbitrations between bureaucrats, party activists and vested interests are made.
 The power of the last word belongs to the President's Office, and this informal hierarchy gives considerable influence to the president's cabinet, and in practice, to the person in charge of a given policy area.
 The Council of State is supposed to offer legal advice only.

-However, the council takes advantage of this mandatory consultation step to trim a proposed bill or decree, pointing out weaknesses or contradictions.
-This advice however goes much beyond legal issues, and it has to be underlined that the government has a choice between accepting the council's advice or dropping the questioned elements of policy, given international, European or constitutional requirements.
+However, the Council takes advantage of this mandatory consultation step to trim a proposed bill or decree, pointing out weaknesses or contradictions.
+This advice, however, goes much beyond legal issues, yet the government has a choice between accepting the council's advice or dropping the questioned elements of policy, given international, European or constitutional requirements.
 The policy road, under these circumstances, might be narrow.
+It has to be noted that none of these "evaluations" are made public.
+Some of their content, however, do become known as many involved parties have a vested interest in leaking information in order to mobilize groups and lobbies in support of or against the envisaged policy.

-During the Hollande presidency (since May 2012), the lack of political/administrative coordination has been striking in its sheer absence.
-The period under review has been marked by multiple contradictions between and tensions over policy choices and issues.
+The Hollande presidency (since May 2012), especially in its first two years, has been marked by a striking lack of political and administrative coordination.
+Multiple contradictions and tensions appeared over policy choices and issues.
 Divergences and fights between ministers reflected tensions within the left coalition and within the Socialist Party itself.
 A major battle was fought when the minister of the economy himself expressed disagreement with the government's economic policy.
-The prime minister had to step in and request the dissenting ministers' resignation.
-Political leadership under Hollande has demonstrated unprecedented weakness in the history of the Fifth Republic.
-This lack of policy guidance obviously has political and party consequences but is is also rather disastrous in terms of policy coherence, consistency and credibility.
+In August 2014, the new prime minister, Manuel Valls, had to step in and request that dissenting ministers resign.
+Since then, the situation has normalized.
+The Macron law (2015) illustrates the extent to which the process is now supervised by the prime minister and the president.

 GO Gatekeeping Score: 10 The Prime Minister's Office has strong powers vis-à-vis line ministers.
 Since the beginning of the Fifth Republic, the authority of the prime minister has been indisputable.
-The only exceptions to this iron rule derive from the presence of heavyweights in the Cabinet, or when a minister has privileged access to the President (for instance, Jack Lang, the minister of culture during Mitterrand's presidency).
+The only exceptions to this iron rule derive from the presence of heavyweights in the cabinet, or when a minister has privileged access to the President (for instance, Jack Lang, the minister of culture during Mitterrand's presidency).
 President Hollande's reluctance to impose a strong line weakened the prime minister vis-à-vis the ministers during the term of the first prime minister, Jean-Marc Ayrault.
 His successor, Prime Minister Manuel Valls has imposed a return to strict discipline and forced dissenting ministers to resign.
 This turmoil has shown that beyond the formal rules, it is political leadership that enables the full application of the prime minister's powers.